cambboyle/Kickin-it/README.md

 ## Introduction

 Kickin' It is a full-stack e-commerce web application.
-The site allows user to browse and purchase high end sneakers online.
+The site allows users to browse and purchase high end sneakers online.
 Users can create an account, add items to their bag, add items to their wishlist and checkout.
 Administrators can add, edit, and delete sneakers to/from the site.

 The site has been developed as a part of an educational project, my MS4 project for the web application development course @ Code Institute.

-This project relies on Stripe for payment processing, however is only set up for development purposes.
+This project relies on Stripe for payment processing, however it is only set up for development purposes.

 If you wish to test payments, please use the test details: